ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 participating Mail Receivers as a method for troubleshooting any existing authentication issues.
-Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a Report Consumer selected and authorized to receive same by the Domain Owner.
+Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a Report Consumer selected and authorized to receive the same by the Domain Owner.

 The Domain Owner will accomplish this by constructing a policy record indicating that: